moorec52/Jordan-WaPOR/README.md

 LC is an experimental land cover dataset at the 100m scale using the WGS84 coordinate reference system (WaPO Land Cover Classification, 2020).
 The data are available for download in raster format for 2009-2020.
 The data is from MODIS using Copernicus training data.
 The land cover classification system was developed by the FAO and includes 25 possible classes.

 #### - Annual Precipitation (PCP)
 PCP is the total annual precipitation derived from summing daily data in units of millimeters (WaPOR Precipitation (Annual), 2021).
 This dataset is at the 5,000km scale using the WGS84 coordinate reference system and is available for download for the years 2009-2021, though daily or monthly data are updated approximately 5 days after observation.
 The source of the data is the Climate Hazards Group InfraRed Precipitation with Station (CHIRPS).
+This data is at the continental scale and only the Jordan River Basin is considered here.

 ### Two datasets are also used from HydroSHEDS for the purpose of mapping the basin: